 Checking for combinations makes "false positives" (incorrect rejections of messages that aren't really spam) extremely unlikely for this rule — in fact, we've never had one reported.
 The chances that two or more independent organizations have both made the same mistake and incorrectly listed someone as a spammer are very low.

 Finally, we check the SpamAssassin score of the message, blocking it if the score is higher than 21 (which is an extremely high score: we've never seen a message with a score this high that isn't blatant spam).

 If you have the spam filter set to "Low Spam Filtering", the message is delivered if it passes these checks.
-If the spam filter is set to "High", further checks are performed.
+If the spam filter is set to "Standard", further checks are performed.

-Secondly, "High Spam Filtering" rejects messages from computers appearing on certain "spam blacklists" that are run by other organizations.
-These blacklists include:
+"Standard Spam Filtering" additionally rejects messages from computers appearing on certain "spam blocklists" that are run by other organizations.
+These blocklists include:

 - mail servers run by known spam companies;

 - mail servers that are misconfigured to allow spammers to send unlimited amounts of mail through them; and

 - computers that should not be directly sending mail without using their ISP's mail server (these are usually personal computers that have been hijacked by spammers).